. : 2015 Chapter Champion

-ONIGA-South has identified, interviewed, and awarded our OND Chapter Award Honoree to Theo Johnston.
+ONIGA-South has identified, interviewed, and awarded our OND Chapter Champion to Theo Johnston.

 Theo Johnston, R.N., B.N.

 Theo Johnston entered nursing at the Kingston General Hospital in 1970.
 In 1973, she found herself in Calgary, Alberta at the Holy Cross Hospital with general female and gynecological surgery.
 She took some time off her nursing career to raise her three children, and even traveled to Malaysia and Abudabi while they were young.